 Presidents already focus primarily on the “swing states” and put little effort into very large portions of the country so this wouldn’t change things, but rather shift their focus.
 Furthermore, there is little proof this would actually happen.
 Since every vote matters, presidential hopefuls would still want to capture every undecided vote and focus on areas with many people on the fence.
 Also the House of Representatives provides a perfect balance since it allows for more localized portions of a state to have their voice heard on the national level.
 Additionally, they are the ones who control the budget.
 As the leader of their party, a President who blows off everyone except the major cities will guarantee their party loses power in Congress.

-One must point out that using this argument in regard to electing a representative doesn’t make sense.
+It must be pointed out that using this argument in regard to electing a representative doesn’t make sense.
+We aren’t using a national popular vote to pass legislation.
+We aren’t electing a dictator.
 The people are electing someone to lead and represent our country which is exactly how a Republic is supposed to work.
 Nobody believes a governor or senate race is “mob rule” for this exact reason.
-We aren’t using a national popular vote to pass legislation.
-We aren’t electing a dictator.
-The president has to work with the legislative branch where we have checks and balances such as 2 State Senators (regardless of population) and House of Representatives which does account for population and (as stated earlier) allows for more localized portions of a state to have their voice heard on the national level.
-If they are ignoring voter’s interests those areas will overwhelmingly support candidates who will actually represent them in Congress (likely a different party) to ensure their voices and interests are protected.
+The president has to work with the legislative branch where we have checks and balances such as two State Senators (regardless of population) and House of Representatives which does account for population and (as stated earlier) allows for more localized portions of a state to have their voice heard on the national level.
+If they are ignoring voter’s interests those areas will overwhelmingly support candidates who will actually represent them in Congress (likely a different party since presidents often become the figureheads of their party) to ensure their voices and interests are protected.

 This one points out that wanting to base the Presidential race on a simple majority is similar to basing the world series off total points scored in all the games, rather than who won the most games.
 It goes on to argue that a team may have some blowout games IE 12-0, but then lose subsequent games by smaller margins and still try to declare themselves the winners.
 Nobody would take them seriously for suggesting such a thing, just as nobody should take those wanting to end the electoral college seriously.